 For Facebook: 0(0)/ (0.07-0) = 0

-The forecasted fundamentals are not a good measure to determine the stock valuation due to the companies being of High growth rate.
+The forecasted fundamentals are not a good measure to determine the stock valuation because the companies have high growth rates.

-Analysis of the three companies shows that the investor should invest in Microsoft due to its high P/E ratio in both leading and trailing that indicates future profitability.
+Analysis of the three companies shows that investors should invest in Microsoft due to its high P/E ratio in both leading and trailing, which indicates future profitability.

 This ratio is used to assess how well management can create more value from a given set of assets.
 The ratios are computed as follows: